FilipFilchev/FilipFilchev/README.md

 # 🔭 I’m currently working on:
 - Private ML & CV projects with Python.
-- Private Bosch QA (software & hardware testing) with CANoe/TRACE32/C/Python
+- Private Industrial Drones Development at D-Aerospace
 - Public Web-Projects with JS(React) & Python(BackEnd)

 # 📫 How to reach me: